Guide · Agent builders

 What chartlibrary-mcp gives you

-• cohort_analyze — full-distribution cohort intelligence for a (symbol, date, timeframe) anchor.
+• cohort_analyze — full-distribution cohort intelligence for the anchor.
 Returns 300 historical analogs, forward-return distribution at 1d/5d/10d, feature attribution, and regime stratification.

+Hand the cohort back to your own logic with the handover surface — cohort_members, cohort_groupby, cohort_rerank — to bucket, aggregate, or re-sort by your own objective.
 Each tool returns structured JSON the agent can reason about.
 No hallucination surface — the data is the data.

 Install in 30 seconds